BioJulia/biojulia.github.io/docs/src/getting_started/juliainstallation.md

 You can specify which version of the image you wish to install via tags, such as `latest`, `rc`, `1.6`, etc.

-To create a run the container instance, run the following command:
+To create a container instance, run the following command:

 !!! note
     You may skip the previous step if you have not already downloaded the image, Docker/Podman will automatically begin installing it for